jhalbrecht/IdentityDemo/README.md

 ###Oddities

-In the DataService while debugging, although the Register method works I can't hove over variables to see there content.
+In the DataService while debugging, although the Register method works I can't hover over variables to see there content.
 Adding them to watch results in a dreaded "The name '_whatEver_' does not exist in the current context" If I inspect this. in the Locals Window I see the variables as IL names